Acne Or Rosacea?

 Both acne and rosacea can be kept under control through topical creams and oral antibiotics, and rosacea treatment can also include IPL (lasers).
 It might be that making changes to your diet can have an effect on your skin, too, and skincare should also be considered – not least because the ‘wrong’ products can make inflammation worse.

-Your dermatologist will be able to assess your skin and put together a tailored treatment plan, and may also prescribe appropriate medicines.
+Your dermatologist will be able to assess your skin and put together a tailored treatment plan based on the severity of either acne or rosacea, and may also prescribe appropriate medicines.

 Booking acne & rosacea treatment